panphora/polystate/README.md

 * `data-hide-if="selector"`
   * hides element if it or any ancestor element matches the `selector`

+**Notes**

-**Note:** The visibility styles that make these attributes work are generated automatically as soon as Polystate loads.
+* The visibility styles that make these attributes work are generated automatically as soon as Polystate loads.